 - epistrophe – repetition of a word or expression at the end of successive clauses (“of the people, by the people, for the people” – The Gettsyburg Address)

 - synecdoche – a figure of speech by which a part is put for the whole (creature for man)

-Merriam-Webster has a list of 31 most common rhetorical devices that can be found here.
+Merriam-Webster has a list of the 31 most common rhetorical devices that can be found here.

 Once students have a grasp of the different types of rhetorical devices, it’s time to apply that knowledge to King’s speech.
 First, have the students annotate for the different devices.
 Depending on your students’ level, you can assign them specific devices to look for or turn them loose and see what they find.
 I personally like to color-code all of my annotations.
 Here’s what my master copy looks like: